800,000+ customers

 Once the application has been approved, you will receive a payment slip at home.
 It is not possible to pay the road tax by direct debit.

-In 2028, the transitional arrangement will expire.
-All old-timers that did not receive an exemption in 2014 will have passed the age of 40 by then.
+In 2028, the transitional rule will expire.
+All vintage cars that did not receive an exemption in 2014 will have passed the 40-year mark by then.

-To be able to make use of the transitional arrangement for old-timers, the old-timer has to meet a number of requirements.
+To take advantage of the transition scheme for vintage cars, the vintage car must meet a number of requirements.

-One of the requirements for making use of the transitional arrangement is that old-timers must be on private property in December, January and February.
-In this period, it is not allowed to take the old-timer on the road.
-If you do want to drive during these months, you will have to pay the full amount of road tax.
+One of the requirements to take advantage of the transitional rule is that vintage cars must be on private property during December, January and February.
+During this period you are not allowed to take the oldtimer on the road.
+If you do want to go on the road during these months, you will pay the full amount of road tax.

 In addition, the transitional rule applies only to passenger cars, camping cars and vans that run on gasoline and are not used commercially.